-Students gain advanced knowledge and skills in the application, design, production, implementation, maintenance, evaluation, and assessment of products, services, and systems.
+Prerequisites: Principles of Information Technology, Computer Maintenance or Computer Maintenance with Lab recommended design, production, implementation, maintenance, evaluation, and assessment of products, services, and systems.
 Knowledge and skills in the proper use of analytical and application of IT concepts and standards are essential to prepare students for success in a technology-driven society.
 Critical thinking, IT experience, and product development may be conducted in a classroom setting with an industry mentor, as an unpaid or paid internship, as part of a capstone project or as career preparation.
 This course is offered at The LIFT for all high schools.